narang99/shenzi/README.md

 ## The python packaging problem
 Given a development environment (a virtual environment), we want to produce a single directory containing ALL the dependencies that the application needs.
 Other languages like `rust` and `go` provide easy way to create statically linked executables, which makes them very easy to distribute.
-`python` struggles in this area mainly because of how flexible it is when it comes to delegating work to C code (shared libraries on your system).
+Python struggles in this area mainly because of how flexible it is when it comes to delegating work to C code (shared libraries on your system).

-Out in the wild, `python` regularly links to shared libraries in your system:
+Out in the wild, python libraries regularly links to shared libraries in your system:
 - [C Extensions](https://docs.python.org/3/extending/extending.html)
 - loading shared libraries using `dlopen` and equivalents